zio/zio/docs/datatypes/stream/ztransducer.md

 ### Folding

-Using `ZTransudcer.fold` we can fold incoming elements until we reach the false predicate, then the transducer emits the computed value and restarts the folding process:
+**ZTransudcer.fold** — Using `ZTransudcer.fold` we can fold incoming elements until we reach the false predicate, then the transducer emits the computed value and restarts the folding process:

 ```scala mdoc:silent:nest
 ZStream